Do I have to tell you I am coming?

 What are you doing about Coronavirus (COVID-19)?

-St Philip's Church is applying all relevant government and Church of England guidance on Coronavirus.
+St Philip's Church is committed to keeping everyone covid-safe.
 When you visit, please wear a face covering at all times; wash or sanitise your hands; observe social distancing and follow any directions from members of the church family.
 Thank-you.

 If you have any questions about St Philip's, we would love to hear from you.
 Just fill in the form below and someone will be in touch: